annathecrow/page-whitelists/README.md

 You can also add page to a whitelist when editing it in Page Editor, or a user through User Editor.
 Additional (default) plugin settings can be edited in Settings->Page Whitelists.

 ## Changelog

+### 4.0.1
+Version upgrade error - this is the working version.

 ### 4.0.0
 New - pages in Whitelist editor are now arranged in a tree, so parent-child branches can be selected simultaneously.